gsoft-inc/sg-orbit/packages/react-components/components/button/tests/chromatic/README.md

 ### Groups

-Group of buttons, due to their complexity, and for technical reasons, are treated as separate tests.
+Group of buttons are treated as separate tests.